 The Ten Richest Women

 Although men dominate the top ten richest people in the world, women are certainly not excluded from the Forbes list of billionaires.
 Of the 2,043 people identified by Forbes as billionaires in 2017, a record 227 are women.
-Let’s take a tool at who the richest women are and start with number 10.
+Let’s take a look at who the richest women are and start with the number 10.

 10. Charlene de Carvalho-Heineken